akave-ai/akave-docs/content/akave-sdk-cli/akavecli-wallet.md

 ```
 If `--account` is not provided, and at least one wallet exists, the first wallet in the keystore will be used.

-## Advanced: Using --private-key Directly (Optional)
+## Using `--private-key` Directly (Advanced/Optional)

 The recommended way is to use wallets.
-However, `--private-key` is still available for advanced flows or automated environments.
+However, the `--private-key` flag is still available for advanced flows or automated environments.

 {{< callout type="info" >}}
 If you must use `--private-key`, avoid typing the raw key in the command line directly.
-Use a file or environment variable where possible.
+Use a file or environment variable instead as shown below.
 {{< /callout >}}

 ### Approach 1: Private Key File